-If you don’t pass the initial 2-day training (passing is determined by a number of criteria, including the presentation of your assigned track), you may just have to work on certain aspects over the next month or so until you do pass, or you may have to retake the entire 2 day training.
+If you don’t pass the initial 2-day training, you may just have to work on certain aspects over the next month or so until you do pass.
+Passing is determined by a number of criteria, including the presentation of your assigned track.
+Or you may have to retake the entire 2 day training.
 You’ll know at the end of Day 2 which pass level you fall into.
 If you do pass the training, you’ll then work on memorizing the entire choreographed workout (typically 9 songs).
 Within 90 days, you must send in a DVD of you teaching the entire release and mail it to Les Mills, where they will evaluate your knowledge of choreography, technique, coaching, etc. If you pass, you’ll be ready to teach on your own!

 Did you enjoy the training?

 YES YES YES.
 It was incredible.
-We were lucky enough to have an RPM trainer who lives in Winston Salem so many of us knew him beforehand.
-He was so inspiring and really made me want to become the type of instructor that makes workouts fly by, that are fun, that get people coming back and that change lives.
+We were lucky to have an RPM trainer who lives in Winston-Salem so many of us knew him beforehand.
+He is so inspiring.
+He made me want to be the type of instructor who makes workouts fly by, that are fun, that get people coming back and change lives.
 We all know those kind of instructors; but that doesn’t happen overnight.
 Our trainer was so encouraging and when giving feedback for improvement, he never made anyone feel bad or embarrassed (even when watching video of ourselves!).
-The program itself is great, but I feel our trainer made the weekend…dare I say…magical.
+The program itself is great, but I feel our trainer made the weekend…dare I say…magical. 😉

 Other notes if you are going to a training:

-- I used 3 changes of clothing each day.
+- I took 3 changes of clothing each day.
 Having 4 would have been nice to change into dry clothes at the end of each day.

-- Pack a lunch – you only get 30 minutes to eat and you’ll want that time to listen to and study your assigned track.
+- Pack a lunch – you only get 30 minutes to eat and you’ll want that time to study your assigned track.